abinit/abinit/doc/tutorial/elastic.md

 positions are not completely determined by symmetry.
 Both the atomic positions and the lattice constants should be optimized before beginning DFPT calculations, especially those related to strain properties.
-While GS structural optimization was treated in lessons 1-3, we are introducing a few new features here, and you should look at the following new input variables which will be discussed below:
+While GS structural optimization was treated in tutorials 1-3, we are introducing a few new features here, and you should look at the following new input variables which will be discussed below:

   * [[getxred]]